 Stay RestaurantOpened back in 1972, Stay can certainly claim to be one of the port’s more established eateries.
 Located on the jetty enclosing part of the marina, its sea-view setting is big a selling point, with plenty of alfresco terrace from which to enjoy the sea breeze.
 A weekly-changing set menu mixes Asian cuisine with local specialities, plus an à la carte menu offers an excellent choice of seafood.
 Being open year round also makes it particularly popular with locals.
 Read more

 While most of the restaurants in Puerto Pollensa shutter over the winter months, there are still more than a handful of quality eateries open year round to cater to the town’s permanent population.
-Also, as the visitor numbers swell, so do the dining options, which boast an impressive diversity that ranges from hearty traditional Mallorcan fare and top-quality seafood to the likes of gluten-free pizzas and meat-free menus.
+Also, as the visitor numbers swell, so do the dining options, which boast an impressive diversity that ranges from hearty traditional Mallorcan fare and top-quality seafood to the likes of meat-free menus.